 - 1 teaspoon salt

-- 1/2 cup olive oil (canola or other oil for frying, optional)
+- Canola oil or other oil for frying

 Make the aioli.
 Chop the garlic roughly and put into a mortar and pestle.
 Add the salt and the mustard and pound it into a paste.
 This will take a few minutes.